numyalai/nginx-sut-benchmark/README.md

 ## Load Generator Implementation

-The load for the System Under Test (SUT) is generated using Java's `HttpClient` and `HttpUrlConnection` libraries.
+The load for the System Under Test (SUT) is generated using Java's `HttpUrlConnection` libraries.

 ## Measurement Metrics